omerwe/LEAP/README.md

 ```
 python findRelated.py --bfilesim <Plink base file> --out <output file>
 ```
- This script creates a file marking the individuals that need to be removed to eliminate relatedness
+ This script creates a file marking the individuals that need to be removed to eliminate relatedness.

 2) Compute heritability using the method of [Golan et al.](http://www.pnas.org/content/111/49/E5272.long):
 ```